dypsilon/frontend-dev-bookmarks/TOTALLY-GIGANTIC-FILE.md

     + **[Tape](https://github.com/substack/tape)**: Tap-producing test harness for node and browsers.
         + **[Testing JavaScript Modules with Tape](https://ponyfoo.com/articles/testing-javascript-modules-with-tape)**: In this article we will get an in-depth look at three modules:  tape, proxyquire, and sinon.
         + **[Why I use Tape Instead of Mocha & So Should You](https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4#.fjpja613n)**: Eric Elliott describes the advantages of Tape and compares it to more popular testing frameworks.
+    + **[TestCafe](https://devexpress.github.io/testcafe/)**: TestCafe is a pure node.js end-to-end solution for testing web apps.
+        + **[End-To-End Testing for Your Web App with TestCafe](https://dzone.com/articles/end-to-end-testing-for-your-web-app-with-open-sour)**: This article describes how to get started with TestCafe and write your first test from scratch.
+        + **[How to Set up Functional Testing for a Web App from Scratch in 5 Minutes](https://hackernoon.com/how-to-set-up-functional-testing-for-a-web-app-from-scratch-in-5-minutes-8055e5d41882#.48q1xkbr3)**: In this article, you'll learn how to set up functional testing for a web app blazing fast.
     + **[TestCheck](https://github.com/leebyron/testcheck-js)**: TestCheck is a library for generative testing of program properties, ala QuickCheck.
     + **[Testing a React & Redux Codebase](http://silvenon.com/testing-react-and-redux/)**: This series aims to be a very comprehensive guide through testing a React and Redux codebase, where you can really cover a lot with just unit tests because the code is mostly universal.
     + **Writing Testable JavaScript**: Rebecca Murphey discusses how to organize code to make JavaScript more testable in unit tests.